DiarmuidEnright/DiarmuidEnright/README.md

 <h3>What I get up to:</h3>

 -  I’m the current Avionics Lead at the Rocket Propulsion Lab at UCC 🚀
--  Currently exploring applications of deep learning models in the finance industry 📈
+-  Currently looking into HFT in rust 📈
 -  Focused on improving my skills in machine learning and data visualization 💻
 -  Always looking to collaborate on innovative projects to push the boundries of what I know 💡
 <br>